CVHvn/RL-Algorithms/Basic_Algorithms/Q-Learning/README.md

 * **Std:** Standard deviation, showing performance stability.
 * **Min/Max Reward:** The worst and best-case scenario returns observed during evaluation.

 As observed, Q-Learning exhibits extremely fast convergence.
 By **5K steps**, the agent already achieves the maximum possible mean reward.
-From that point onwards, the standard deviation drops to virtually zero ($1.78 \times 10^{-15}$), meaning the policy has perfectly stabilized at the optimal reward of $8.620$.
+From that point onwards, the policy has perfectly stabilized at the optimal reward of $8.620$.

 ### Compare with SARSA